Tag: automation

 View Image Links from Pelican in Marked 2

 I really enjoy writing in MultiMarkdown Composer and having Marked display a rendered version.
-When writing blog posts like this, images would never appear since Pelican's syntax for displaying images is {static}/path/to/image
+When writing blog posts like this, images would never appear since Pelican's syntax for displaying images is {static}/path/to/image.
+I looked into Marked's preprocessor abilities and figured out a nice, clean way to display images when writing blog posts.

 Download Pinboard Bookmarks with OS X Tags